On dropping the first Sobol' point: Introduction

-A discussion about whether to drop the initial point came up in the plenary tutorial of Fred Hickernell at MCQMC 2020 about QMCPy \cite{QMCPy} software for QMC, at \url{https://github.com/QMCSoftware/QMCSoftware}.
-The issue has been discussed by the pytorch community at \url{https://github.com/pytorch/pytorch/issues/32047}, and the scipy community at \url{https://github.com/scipy/scipy/pull/10844}, which are both incorporating QMC methods.
 This article shows that skipping even one point of the Sobol' sequence can be very detrimental.
 The resulting points are no longer a digital net in general, and in the case of scrambled Sobol' points, skipping a point can bring about an inferior rate of convergence, making the estimate less accurate by a factor that is roughly proportional to~$\sqrt{n}$.

 A second difficulty with Sobol' sequence points is that it is difficult to estimate the size $|\hat\mu-\mu|$ of the integration error from the data.
-The well-known Koksma-Hlawka inequality \cite{hick:2014} bounds $|\hat\mu-\mu|$ by the product of two unknown and essentially uncomputable quantities and, while tight for some worst case integrands, it can yield an extreme overestimate the error, growing ever more conservative as the dimension $d$ increases.
+The well-known Koksma-Hlawka inequality \cite{hick:2014} bounds $|\hat\mu-\mu|$ by the product of two unknown quantities that are extremely hard to compute, and while tight for some worst case integrands, it can yield an extreme overestimate of the error, growing ever more conservative as the dimension $d$ increases.

 Randomly scrambling the Sobol' sequence points preserves their balance properties and provides a basis for uncertainty quantification.
 Scrambling turns points $\bsu_i$ into random points $\bsx_i\sim \dunif[0,1]^d$.
 The points $\bsx_1,\dots,\bsx_n$ are not independent.
 Instead they retain the digital net property of Sobol' points and consequent accuracy properties.
 The result is randomized QMC (RQMC) points.
 RQMC points also have some additional accuracy properties stemming from the randomization.
 With scrambled Sobol' points, we estimate $\mu$ by